shoutmeloud/Job-board/README.md

 # Job-board
+> [!NOTE]
-Job Board with front end and backend built by VueJs and Laravel 10
+> Job Board with front end and backend built by VueJs and Laravel 10

-This project is about the job board creation for several enlisted clients of Reddensoft.
+This project is about creating a job board for several Reddensoft enlisted clients.
 On a broader aspect, the job board will work as searching for efficient employees of Reddensoft who are eligible to work on the client’s requirements.

 Three types of user scenarios will be created for this project:
-- **Super Admin,**
+- **Super Admin**

-- **Client,**
+- **Client**

 - **Employee**